Notes to Reference

 3. See, for instance, Salmon (1986) and Soames (1989).

-4. For a formal proof of the necessity of identity in quantified modal logic, see Barcan Marcus' (1947).
+4. For a formal proof of the necessity of identity in quantified modal logic, see Marcus (1947).

-5. Kripke's views on names were developed in light of Barcan Marcus's.
-See especially Barcan Marcus's (1961), along with the ensuing appendix, both of which appear in her (1993).
-The appendix contains a discussion of Barcan Marcus's 1961 paper, in which Kripke, then an undergraduate, participated.
+5. Kripke's views on names were developed in light of Marcus's.
+See especially Marcus (1961), along with the ensuing appendix, both of which appear in her (1993).
+The appendix contains a discussion of Marcus (1961), in which Kripke, then an undergraduate, participated.

 6. For an excellent summary of these and a number of other problems for description theories, see Devitt and Sterelny (1999).